 Johanna has always had a passion for movement and the energy that is created from movement.
 A dancer as a young girl, she practiced ballet and jazz for many years.
 University opened the door for yoga practice, including valuable time for calm meditation and self-reflection.
-She often wondered if there was a way to marry the two concepts.

 Just before moving to Yellowknife in 2000, Johanna discovered Nia.
-With only time to attend a few classes, she held her experience dear to her heart and shortly after, traveled to Gibson, BC to complete her white-belt training.
+With only time to attend a few classes, she held her experience dear to her heart and in September 2000, traveled to Gibson, BC to complete her Nia white-belt training.
 During this blissful week, the spirit of Nia manifested itself in her soul and upon returning home, she began her journey as a teacher, sharing this spirit with others in her community.
 In 2011, Johanna completed her blue-belt training in Portland, Oregon at Nia Headquarters, with one of the co-creators of Nia, Debbie Rosas.
 This experience further deepened Johanna’s appreciation for this technique and how vital it is for us to be aware and connected to ourselves, and in essence each other.

 Christa has always been drawn to benefits of alternate therapies in maintaining and improving health.
 She has practiced yoga for over twelve years, and found complete refuge in the depth of Sivananda Yoga practice after becoming a mother in 2005.

 The physical and mental benefits she gained from the practice of yoga at this time in her life guided her to become a teacher of classical Hatha yoga in the Sivananda tradition in 2007.
 She taught classes at the former Yoga Centre in Yellowknife, and as co-owner of Sundog Yoga, has been offering custom workshops in yoga for both kids and adults since 2008.